 II.B.4.a) Core faculty members must be designated by the program director.
 (Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) There must be at least three FTE core faculty members, including the program director, with current ABMGG certification in medical biochemical genetics, clinical genetics and genomics, or clinical biochemical genetics.
-(Core)

-- II.C.
-Program Coordinator - II.C.1.
+(Core) II.B.4.c) There must be one core faculty member with experience in the senior leadership of a health care organization.
+(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program.
+(Core) II.C.2.a) At a minimum, the program coordinator must be provided with administration of the program.
 (Core)